S06 E10: Ripple Effects

 As we try to untangle the complicated morass of Lisa's story, I wanted to take a closer look at how these opportunities are being unintentionally created within the context of rare disease organizations that are so frequently infiltrated by perpetrators.

+My name is Becca Ray.
 My profession right now is a wealth researcher in higher education.

-I have a degree in world religions, I have a degree in theater, and I have a master's of divinity that focuses on asset-based community development, which is a more sustainable way of bringing systemic change to communities.
+I have a degree in theater, and I have a master's of divinity that focuses on asset-based community development, which is a more sustainable way of bringing systemic change to communities.

 And I also live with a disability.
+I was born with cerebral palsy.

 And so the intersection of kind of my areas of research and my life experience is kind of what's brought me to this point.

-Becca is a listener of the show, and when she reached out with some thoughts about the season, I was immediately struck by how helpful her unique perspective was about this story.
+Becca is a listener of the show and when she reached out with some thoughts about the season, I was immediately struck by how helpful her unique perspective was about this story.

 Can you explain what a wealth researcher is?

+And so every university has a fundraising department.
 And in more recent years, what's happened is those fundraising departments have research departments.

-So, so we are feeding the fundraisers portfolio almost like you would in sales when you're trying to find a targeted population right we're trying to find that right combination of wealth and affinity using mostly publicly available information
+So we are feeding the fundraisers portfolio almost like you would in sales when you're trying to find a targeted population.

 And so there are all these kind of publicly available components you can look at to say, you know, does this alumni seem like they would be a good donor?